Pece17/LinuxServerManagement/README.md

 Salt Master is now bootstrapped and configured on ```ubuntumaster```, and Salt Minion is now bootstrapped and configured on ```centosminion``` and ```ubuntuminion```

-# 18. Taking VM Snapshots in Rovius CP (Work in progress < Cleanup!)
+# 18. Taking VM Snapshots in Rovius CP (Work in progress)

 Open VDI from address https://vdi.haaga-helia.fi if you are working outside of Haaga-Helia lab environment, and navigate to Rovius CP in address https://vdi-lab.cp.haaga-helia.fi/client/